 Obviously, train accidents are not that rare.
 It can even become a serious matter when you are injured in one of them.
 More specifically, if you are injured at a Brightline Train station or on a Brightline Train what are your legal rights and what are your options?
-The train accident personal injury lawyers at the Wolfson Law Firm are available to answer your questions free of charge.
+The train accident personal injury lawyers at Wolfson & Leon are available to answer your questions free of charge.

 Brightline Train Accident Lawyer

-If you or a loved one suffered serious injuries on a Brightline Train or at a Brightline Train station, then you should call the Brightline Train accident attorneys at the Wolfson Law Firm.
+If you or a loved one suffered serious injuries on a Brightline Train or at a Brightline Train station, then you should call the Brightline Train accident attorneys at Wolfson & Leon.
 Our personal injury lawyers have helped injury victims since 1963 and they can help you too.

 We can assist you in recovering damages including medical expenses, lost wages as well as pain and suffering.
 No fee is ever charged unless and until we have obtained compensation for you.
 We serve the communities of Florida including Miami, Fort Lauderdale, West Palm Beach and Orlando.